 In 2011, the private journal of Bram Stoker was discovered in his great-grandson Noel Dobbs’ bookshelf in England.
 The journal contains 305 of Stoker’s own entries, varying in length.

 “When I saw it, I was amazed.
 'I thought, 'The Holy Grail!
 We've found it!,” said Professor Dacre Stoker of the discovery in his cousin’s home.

-The journal would have gone unnoticed, reported The Daily Mail, had an American researcher not contacted Dobbs looking for it.
+The journal would have gone unnoticed had an American researcher not contacted Dobbs looking for it.
 The thin journal was found on Dobbs’ bookshelf, unmarked, save for the name “Abraham Stoker” written on it.